NachbauerM/NachbauerM.github.io/_posts/2022-08-06-Math:_Probabilities_Intro.md

 ## Learning method

 For this learning challenge I decided to try working through a textbook.
-I didn’t want to dive too deep into probability theory and decided to go with a statistics book: A First Course in Probability and Statistics, by Prof. Dave Goldsman (the book and additional materials can be found here: https://www2.isye.gatech.edu/~sman/courses/6739/.
+I didn’t want to dive too deep into probability theory and decided to go with a statistics book: A First Course in Probability and Statistics, by Prof. Dave Goldsman (the book and additional materials can be found here: ["ISYE 6739"](https://www2.isye.gatech.edu/~sman/courses/6739/).

 ## The Basics
 The book starts with a definition: "Probability, roughly speaking, describes the random variation in systems, while Statistics uses sample data to draw general conclusions about a population."